Concordium/concordium-update-proposals/source/CIS/cis-2.rst

     - Assign a number of attributes to the token type.
       Attributes can be used to include extra information about the token type.
   * - ``localization`` (optional)
-    - JSON object with locales as field names (:rfc:`5646`) and field values are URL JSON object to JSON files.
+    - JSON object with locales as field names (:rfc:`5646`) and field values are URL JSON objects linking to JSON files.
-    - URL's to JSON files with localized token metadata.
+    - URLs to JSON files with localized token metadata.

 Optionally a SHA256 hash of the JSON file can be logged with the TokenMetadata event for checking integrity.
-Since the metadata json file could contain URLs, a SHA256 hash can optionally be associated with the URL.
+Since the metadata JSON file could contain URLs, a SHA256 hash can optionally be associated with the URL.
 To associate a hash with a URL the JSON value is an object:

 .. list-table:: URL JSON Object